What is aggravated DUI in Nebraska?

 A motorist’s BAC level can be significantly higher than 0.08 percent, and the higher it is the more dangerous it is for that individual to be operating a vehicle.
 With that in mind, many states, including Nebraska, provide for increased penalties if a defendant’s BAC level is above a certain percentage.
 In Nebraska, a BAC level above 0.15 percent (almost double the “legal limit”) raises the offense to an aggravated DUI which increases the penalties if convicted of that offense as follows:

-- 1st Offense Aggravated DUI
+- 1st Offense Aggravated DUI in Nebraska

 - Charged as a class W misdemeanor